the-tanish-koul-2002/Git_Devops_Practice/readme.md

+1. this line is written in main branch.
+1. this is line of dev branch.
+~

-Today I am learning Git Basics
+Today I am learnwritten in development branch.

-1. this line is written in development branch
+2. this line is written in main branch.